 ALTER statement.
 If they don’t, the build will fail with an error.
 When the dependencies are circular (or mutual), we can’t get around the problem simply by changing the order in which we build the databases and their objects.

 This article shows how to resolve these dependency problems by ensuring that the build, development or test server, hosts copies of all the databases in the dependency chain.
-This can be done by using a database restore, or by using SQL Provision.
+This can be done by using a database restore, or by using SQL Clone.
 With these copies in place, SQL Change Automation can then run automated, validated builds for any individual database in the chain.
 Dependent objects outside the database will now be present in your development and test environments in a way that queries against those objects will return valid data, which means you can go on to run all the integration and performance tests that are required.

-An alternative approach for dealing with cross-database dependencies uses SCA pre-deployment scripts to create ‘stubs’ of the referenced objects if they don’t already exist (or synonyms to reference cross-server dependencies), before the actual build process begins.
+An alternative approach for dealing with cross-database dependencies uses SCA pre-deployment scripts to create ‘stubs’ of the referenced objects if they don’t already exist (or SQL Server synonyms to reference cross-server dependencies), before the actual build process begins.

-How mutual dependencies complicate the build
+How mutual database dependencies can cause build errors